 Should I provide the optional statements?

-Yes, the Admissions Committee encourages applicants to include the optional statements in their application, as long as the applicant feels that we would gain a greater knowledge of them and their interest in NDLS through the optional statements.
+The Admissions Committee encourages applicants to include the optional statements in their application as long as the applicant feels that we would gain a greater knowledge of them and their interest in NDLS through the optional statements.
 Use of the optional statements is less compelling as a mechanism simply to add length to the Personal Statement or reiterate material already covered in other parts of the application.

 What format should I use for the optional statements?